News and About

 Taylor T. Johnson

-A. James and Alice B. Clark Foundation Chancellor Faculty Fellow and Associate Professor of Computer Science (CS), Computer Engineering (CmpE), and Electrical Engineering (EE)
+A. James and Alice B. Clark Foundation Chancellor Faculty Fellow, Associate Professor of Computer Science (CS), Computer Engineering (CmpE), and Electrical Engineering (EE), and Director of Graduate Studies (CS PhD)

 Room 401D